mcdigregorio/testHTML/README.md

 # testHTML
-Repo to practice creating an HTML webpage
+Repo to practice creating an HTML webpage for serving via an ESP8266 based HTTP server.